Headshots of the four first-gen subjects

 What advice would you give to current first-generation college students?

 Navigating college is difficult, especially as a first-gen student, due to not having someone to aid and give you reference to.
 It can often feel isolating.
-The advice I would strongly suggest is not to be afraid to ask questions and ask for help!
+The advice I would strongly suggest is not to be afraid to ask questions!
 So many teachers, educators, and departments are here to help you.
 It's important to build your community and surround yourself with a support system, especially when things get challenging and difficult.
 You do not have to do everything on your own!

 Image